 - Let your shutter speed fall wherever it needs to be for the proper exposure.

 - Watch your highlights.
 Don’t overexpose any of them.
 If necessary, use negative exposure compensation to darken the photo.
 Why?
-It’s simply easier to brighten shadows in post-processing than to darken overexposed highlights.
+It is simply easier to brighten shadows in post-processing than to darken overexposed highlights.

 - Shoot handheld, use a tripod, or use a monopod.
-In this case, the best option isn’t set in stone.
-Use whatever you’re most comfortable with, or whatever works for your particular photoshoot.
+In this case, the best option is not set in stone.
+Use whatever method you are most comfortable with, or pick a setup that works best for your particular photoshoot.

 - Use aperture-priority mode.

-- Choose whatever aperture gives you a pleasing depth of field — typically, something like f/2.8 or f/1.4, but it depends upon the look you want (as well as the settings that your lens offers).
+- Choose an aperture that gives you a pleasing depth of field – typically, something like f/2.8 or f/1.4, but it depends upon the look you want.

 - Watch your shutter speed.
 If you start to notice motion blur, your shutter speed is too long, and you need something quicker.

-- Keep your ISO low, but don’t be afraid to raise it if your aperture and shutter speed aren’t letting in enough light.
-In darker environments, especially, you’ll probably need to raise your ISO so that you can use a fast enough shutter speed.
+- Keep your ISO low, but don’t be afraid to raise it if your aperture and shutter speed are not letting in enough light.
+In darker environments, especially, you likely will need to raise your ISO so that you can use a fast enough shutter speed.